 Section 9: Travel History

-Document your trips in and out of the U.S., even if you can’t remember exact dates.
+Document all trips taken in and out of the U.S. over the past five years, even if you don’t recall exact dates, to provide a complete travel history.

 Sections 10-12: Marital Status, Children, and More